 Intermediate Fiddle (Jenny Humphrey and Shari Ame) Jenny and Shari believe that beautiful posture leads to beautiful tone, and their instruction will help you play with better clarity and physical ease.
 Tunes will be taught by ear, with sheet music available to practice outside of class.
 Audio and video recording devices are encouraged!
 In this class you will learn tunes which hail from the wide world of fiddle traditions, including Old-Timey, Irish, Scottish, Québécois, and possibly even Klezmir!

-Advanced Fiddle (Aarun Carter) —- In the Advanced Fiddle Class, students will learn some more technical Texas Style tunes.
-There will be double stops, and potentially a song or two exploring 3rd position.
-There will be a variety of songs including breakdowns, waltzes and tunes of choice like rags and polkas.
+Advanced Fiddle (Aarun Carter) In the Advanced Fiddle Class, students will learn some more technical tunes.
+There will be double stops, and potentially a tune or two exploring 3rd position.
+There will be a variety of tunes including hoedowns, waltzes and tunes of choice like rags and polkas.

 Intermediate Clawhammer Banjo (Martha Stone) Clawhammer refers to right hand rhythm (aka Bum Ditty).
 Once you get it (let’s say Day 1), the rest is a piece of cake!
 We’ll focus on listening, backing up other musicians, and being a positive influence on everyone in the jam.
 We will choose from the following skills and use those appropriate for the skill level of class: tunings (keys), simple scales, tunes and songs, how to play melody and sing with banjo, jamming, how to learn a fiddle tune on the fly.